 Like today’s voters, the Kronstadt recruits - demonstrating as citizens - wanted more bread and less control.
 But the similarities end there.
 Although the rebellion was put down militarily, Lenin recognized that their demands echoed those of the population at large, and replaced what today we call ‘austerity’ with a less punishing New Economic Policy that lasted until 1928.
 The fledgling communist state was probably saved by recognizing that it had to respond to the workers’ demands, while today’s ‘democratic’ European and American governments insist on maintaining crippling austerity.

-Notwithstanding the vast cultural and political differences between ‘Kronstadt’ and ‘Occupy’, the commonalities are striking.
-The austerity imposed on citizens by the world’s bankers to recoup losses created by their own reckless behavior has pulled the left out of decades of disarray.
-Parties like Syriza in Greece and Podemos in Spain are fomenting a modern equivalent to the Kronstadt rebellion.
-All over Europe, demonstrating has become an almost full-time occupation.
-Last week, as the European Bank’s new 1.27 billion dollar headquarters was being inaugurated, thousands of protesters from across Europe staged a violent protest in Frankfurt.
-According to the NYT:
+Notwithstanding the vast cultural and political differences between ‘Kronstadt’ and, say, ‘Occupy’, the commonalities are striking.
+The austerity imposed on citizens by the world’s bankers to recoup losses created by their own reckless behavior galvanized the left.
+Parties like Syriza in Greece and Podemos in Spain fomented a modern equivalent to the Kronstadt rebellion.
+All over Europe, demonstrating has become an almost full-time occupation for activists.
+Thousands of demonstrators converged on the G-20 Summit in Hamburg this week in what have been the most violent protests yet seen in Europe.

-This, then, is the face of 21st century ‘democracy’ defined as a system based on ‘free and fair elections’.
-At the same time as the European left is finding its feet after a long decline, in the United States, after decades of worker passivity, the black community is helping the left finally overcome America’s suspicion of foreign ideologies.
-For more than half a century, since the days of McCarthy, the mainstream media has successfully claimed that ‘Americans are not interested in foreign affairs’ to justify keeping its coverage to a minimum.
-But social media campaigns are international, and they have gradually widened American awareness of what the rest of the world is thinking and doing.
-In a stunning innovation, Ferguson’s Black Lives Matter has coupled its fight for justice with that of the Palestinians of Gaza, and more of these alliances are sure to follow.
+This is the real face of 21st century ‘democracy’, defined as a system based on ‘free and fair elections’.
+At the same time as the European left is finding its feet after a long decline, in the United States, after decades of worker passivity, the black community is helping the left finally overcome a suspicion of ideology — deemed hitherto to be ‘foreign’.
+The mainstream media claims that ‘Americans are not interested in foreign affairs’ to justify keeping its coverage to a minimum.
+But social media campaigns are now international, and they have gradually widened American awareness of what the rest of the world is thinking and doing.
+Ferguson’s Black Lives Matter couples its fight for justice with that of the Palestinians of Gaza, and more of these alliances are sure to follow.